 6. Develop three supporting points

 Use the three sentences developed in step 3 as your foundation for this step.
-Turn each of the sentences into sub-headlines, as in a newspaper article.
+Turn each of the sentences into sub-headlines or sub Better Tomorrow Messages TM, as in a newspaper article.
 Each sub-headline should be 3 to 10 words long and start with an active verb.

-As with your headline, spend ample time developing these supporting points.
+As with your headline and BTM, spend ample time developing these supporting points.

 7. Develop content and visuals

-Each of the five sub-steps below help to tell your story to the audience.
+Each of the five sub-steps below help to tell your competitive intelligence data story to the audience.
 As you develop the details, balance where you inform, influence, educate, entertain, and inspire.
 Sometimes you will be accomplishing more than one item.

 - Develop the content and talking points for the three supporting points you developed in step 6.
-A common question is, “How much time should you devote to each part of a presentation?”
+A common question is, “How much time should you devote to each part of your data story/presentation?”
 A good rule of thumb is 5 percent of the time for an opening, 75 percent for presenting and supporting points, 5 percent for closing, and 15 percent for questions and answers.

 - Design the visuals or use slides from existing presentations.
 Ensure the colors are synchronized to your brand and style guide.
 Use images of people your audience can easily relate to and diagrams and charts they can easily understand, passing what we refer to as the 3-Second Test or the Grandma Test.